-Recently, some of my students (pre-believers and new followers of Jesus) asked me to teach them a brief overview of the Bible.
+Recently, some of my students both (pre-believers and new followers of Jesus) asked me to teach them a brief overview of the Bible.
 They wanted the Bible “in a nutshell.”
 They didn’t want an in-depth history of the Old and New Testaments, nor did they want a verse-by-verse exposition of the Bible.
 They simply wanted a broad, general overview of what the Bible is all about.
 Why is a Bible overview important?
-When I was discharged from the United States Air Force, I was privileged to attend a world famous Bible Institute in Chicago.
+When I was first discharged from the United States Armed Forces, I was privileged to attend a world famous Bible Institute in Chicago.
 One of the first required courses at the Bible Institute was similar to a Bible overview course; Christian schools generally call them “Bible Survey” courses.
 The course gave me the broad sweep of the Bible—the “big picture,” from which I was later able to fill in all the details I wanted to learn.
-The course gave me a foundation upon which I could later sort out details I could fit into the Bible as a whole.
+The course gave me a foundation upon which I could later sort out details I could glean from the Bible as a whole.

 An overview is like having the finished picture available as you are working on a jigsaw puzzle.
 The finished picture makes it easier to fit the correct pieces into the puzzle.
 It can also be compared to a set of blueprints used to build a house.
 That’s what an overview is.
 That’s why an overview of the Bible is important—assuming you’re a student of the Bible, of course.

 When Is A Book Not A Book?

 Before I begin the actual overview, however, here are some introductory thoughts.
 For example, the Bible is not one large book beginning with chapter one and going chronologically through to the last page of the last chapter–like a novel.
 The Bible is a compilation of 66 small and large books (actually scrolls and letters) written by 40 authors over a period of 1,500 years.
 For the most part, those 40 writers were just ordinary people like you and me.
 Those 40 people were guided by God’s Spirit to write what He wanted them to write—using their own writing styles and personalities as they wrote.